Limits for realizing single photons: Local measurements and strictly localized states

 \subsection{General, \texorpdfstring{$\bm{3+1}$}{3+1}D}

 This section introduces the theory of local measurements in the general case of $3 + 1$ dimensions, as established by Knight \cite{knight1961}.
-Although modern methods in particle physics often deal with asymptotic scattering experiments, the concept of what is \emph{locally} measurable has been an integral question of quantum field theory since its beginning.
-Bohr and Rosenfeld \cite{bohr1933} were the first to argue that the basic measurable quantity is the field itself, averaged over the spacetime region where the measurement is conducted.
-This idea has then subsequently been refined with the formation of algebraic quantum field theory \cite{haag1959a}.
+To analyze questions of localization in quantum field theory, we need a concept of what, fundamentally, is locally measurable within some spacetime region.
+Modern methods in particle physics however, mostly deal with asymptotic scattering experiments.
+In quantum optics, local measurements are treated by Glauber's correlation functions, but these are not suitable either as they are only an approximation to local observables and are not strictly causal \cite{bykov1989,plimak2011}.
+We therefore go back to first principles, where Bohr and Rosenfeld \cite{bohr1933} argued that the basic measurable quantity is the field itself, averaged over the spacetime region of the measurement.
+Knight formalized this with the concept of local observables \cite{knight1961}, which was further refined as local algebras with the formation of algebraic quantum field theory \cite{haag1959a}.

-Consider some quantum field, such as the electromagnetic field represented with the 4-vector potential $A^\mu(x)$.
+It should be noted that there is still an ongoing discussion of exactly what observables in quantum field theory really are locally measurable \cite{beckman2001,borsten2021,bostelmann2021,ramon2021,jubb2022,albertini2023}.
+Several potential issues with causality have been pointed out for local observables of extended spacetime regions \cite{sorkin1993,beckman2002}, and more involved measurement models have been suggested, such as Unruh-DeWitt detectors \cite{unruh1976,dewitt1979,martinmartinez2015} and the FV measurement framework \cite{fewster2018,bostelmann2021}.
+Still, these topics are unlikely to be fully resolved until the quantum measurement problem is.
+The concrete observable we will use, the smeared electric field, seems to have some evidence supporting that it is measurable \cite{jubb2022}.
+In any case, we will assume the simple definition of local observables from Knight in this work; if this assumption is later found to not reflect reality, our results would have to be updated accordingly.

 In this subsection, and here only, we let $x$ denote spacetime coordinates $x^\mu = (x^0, x^1, x^2, x^3)^\mu$.
-Knight \cite{knight1961} defines local operators for a real, scalar quantum field as sums and products of the field operator, smeared out in the measurement region.
-Here we give the generalization of the definition to a (bosonic) vector field such as $A^\mu(x)$ given by Haag in \cite{haag1996}.
-Letting $G$ be some spacetime region, we define \emph{local operators} to $G$ to be of the form:
+Knight \cite{knight1961} defines local operators for real, scalar quantum fields $\phi(x)$ as sums and products of the field operator, smeared out in the measurement region.
+Intuitively, the local observables for $\phi(x)$ at point $x$ are